MjrTom/SharpIDE/CONTRIBUTING.md

 # Contributing to SharpIDE

+> ### Legal Notice

+> By contributing to this project, you agree that you have authored 100% of the content, that you have the necessary rights to the content, and that the content you contribute may be provided under the project license.

 ## Run Steps
 1. Ensure the .NET 10 SDK is installed
 2. Download the latest version of Godot from [godotengine.org/download](https://godotengine.org/download)